camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-execution/post-reenable.html.md

 ---

 Performs a transition from <code>DISABLED</code> state to <code>ENABLED</code> state.
-In releation to the state transition it is possible to update or delete case execution variables (deletes precede updates).
+In relation to the state transition it is possible to update or delete case instance variables (please note: deletion precedes update).

 Method
 ------